Netley to Botley walk

 Rail ticket: buy an off peak day return to Netley all routes permitted.
 If extending your walk to Sholing, your Netley ticket will be valid if you return via Southampton Central.
 However, if you return via Fareham, in theory you will need in addition to your Netley ticket a single from Sholing to Netley.

 The Warsash Ferry: details in the main directions.
-However, please note the last ferry east to west leaves ten minutes before the last sailing time of 4 pm on Monday to Friday and 5 pm at weekends, and an hour earlier in spring.
+However, please note the last ferry east to west leaves ten minutes before the last sailing time - in summer 4 pm, Monday to Friday and 5 pm at weekends, and an hour earlier in spring.